-A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive a single drug at a time or combinations of different drugs at the same time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
+A patient may receive a single drug at a time or combinations of different drugs given at the same time.
 Chemotherapy for astrocytoma is often a combination of 2 or 3 drugs.

 Chemotherapy may be used to delay or avoid using radiation therapy in young children with low-grade tumors, such as JPA, due to possible side effects.
 For a high-grade tumor, chemotherapy may work better when combined with surgery and radiation therapy.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting children and their families.
-Any child, regardless of age or grade and stage of astrocytoma, may receive palliative care.
-It works best when palliative care is started as early as needed in the treatment process.
-Children often receive treatment for the tumor and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and families report that they are more satisfied with treatment.
+Supportive care focuses on improving how your child feels during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and stage of the tumor, may receive this type of care.
+And it often works best when it is started right after a CNS tumor diagnosis.
+People who receive palliative care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.